-3.2 Hierarchical diagrams and explanation of operation
+3.2 Hierarchical Diagrams and Explanation of Operation

 The system structure hierarchical diagram is given in Figure 9.
-The Cell Space is a coupled model composed of several cell atomic models coupled together according to the neighbor-toneighbor coupling rules as well as to the input and output ports of the cell space.
+The cell space is a coupled model composed of several cell atomic models coupled together according to the neighbor-to-neighbor coupling rules, as well as to the input and output ports of the cell space.
 Except for the boundary cells, each cell is coupled to the adjacent eight neighbors and has access to a fire spread computation model.
-In our case we use Rothermel's fire spread model.
-Outside the Cell Space we have the Forest Cell Igniter, Wind Flow and Fire Fighting models with their output ports coupled to the input ports of the Cell Space for receiving external inputs.
-The Forest Cell Igniter is outside the Cell Space and dictates what cell(s) to ignite in the cell space.
-The user can select the starting location of the fire by specifying a cell ID in the Forest Cell Igniter model or can have it select a cell at random.
-The Cell Space Display is simply a GUI that shows the state of each cell in the cell space following the predefined color code scheme given in Section 3.1.
-The Transducer allows the user to define an experimental frame and choose what parameters output by the Cell Space are of interest for simulation performance analysis and can display the results via the Display model.
-The Cell Space sends information on the state of the cells to the Transducer whenever a cell makes a transition.
+In our case, we use Rothermel's fire spread model.
+Outside the cell space, we have the forest cell igniter, wind flow, and firefighting models with their output ports coupled to the input ports of the cell space for receiving external inputs.
+The forest cell igniter is outside the cell space and dictates what cell(s) to ignite in the cell space.
+The user can select the starting location of the fire by specifying a cell ID in the forest cell igniter model or can have it select a cell at random.
+The cell space display is simply a graphical user interface (GUI) that shows the state of each cell in the cell space following the predefined color code scheme given in section 3.1.
+The transducer allows the user to define an experimental frame and choose what parameters output by the cell space are of interest for simulation performance analysis and can display the results via the display model.
+The cell space sends information on the state of the cells to the transducer whenever a cell makes a transition.
 For example, one may be interested in computing and displaying the current average rate of spread in the major directions of spread based on the currently burning cells.

 Figure 9.
-Forest fire model hierarchical diagram.
+Forest fire model hierarchical diagram

-3.3 Phase Transitions, Inputs and Outputs of the Forest Cell
+3.3 Phase Transitions, Inputs, and Outputs of the Forest Cell

 The illustration in Figure 2 depicts the states transition for a forest cell.
 We start the simulation with all the forest cells in the initial state unburned.
 A cell could be ignited either by an igniter or by a burning neighbor cell.
-The transition from burning to burning\wet represents a cell that is cooling down with the fire not yet completely extinguished.
-The cell changes state from burning\wet to burned\wet after some random time determined according the fire suppression rules.
+The transition from burning to burning-wet represents a cell that is cooling down with the fire not yet completely extinguished.
+The cell changes state from burning-wet to burned-wet after some random time determined according to the fire suppression rules.
 These phase transitions are implemented in DEVSJAVA by using the external, confluent, and internal transition functions.
-An illustration of the operation of these three DEVSJAVA transition functions is given in the Appendix.
+An illustration of the operation of these three DEVSJAVA transition functions is given in the appendix.

-When a cell enters the burning state, fire spread within the cell is modeled as eight different spread components along the eight directions (Figure 4).
-At this point, the components start spreading in all the eight directions at individual spreads given by Rothermel's equations, for the given value of wind speed, wind direction and fuel and slope parameters for the cell.
-For example, if the south-west (SW) spread component reaches the center of the SW neighbor first, then the SW neighbor will potentially be ignited first if the fireline intensity for that cell is above the threshold for the cell's fuel model.
+When a cell enters the burning state, fire spread within the cell is modeled as eight different spread components along the eight directions (Fig. 4).
+At this point, the components start spreading in all the eight directions at individual spreads given by Rothermel's equations for the given value of wind speed, wind direction, and fuel and slope parameters for the cell.
+For example, if the southwest (SW) spread component reaches the center of the SW neighbor first, then the SW neighbor will potentially be ignited first if the fireline intensity for that cell is above the threshold for the cell's fuel model.
 As pointed out before, a cell changes state from burning to burned when all the eight components have reached the centers of the corresponding neighboring cells.
-In terms of simulation this means that all the time delay components have been consumed.
+In terms of simulation, this means that all the time delay components have been consumed.